 Best sewing machine for a sewing beginner:

+Something simple like this one pictured above.
 What you want to get the beginner is a simple sewing machine that will be able to handle a huge range of projects over the long term.
 No bells or whistles.
-Preferably not computerized.
-No buttons to push (well, maybe one – the reverse button).
+Preferably not computerized, and very few buttons to push..

-What the sewing beginner can make with this machine
+What the sewing beginner can make with one of these machines:

 - clothes for adults and kids – with buttonholes & zippers!